Orientation theory in arithmetic geometry: Absolute cohomology and purity

 while the right hand side is:

 To check the identity, we prove the commutativity of the following diagram:

-where the maps of label $ad_g$ (resp. $ad_h$) are induced by the unit of the adjunction $(g^*,g_*)$ (resp. $(h^*,h_*)$) and the map $b$ stands for the base change isomorphism obtained from (A6).
+where the maps with label $ad_g$ (resp. $ad_h$) are induced by the unit of the adjunction $(g^*,g_*)$ (resp. $(h^*,h_*)$) and the map $b$, whose inverse appears in the above diagram, stands for the base change isomorphism obtained from (A6).
 Only the commutativity of part (1) is non trivial.
 It follows from the description of the base change map $b$ as the composite:

-and the relation between the unit and the counit $ad'_g$ the adjunction $(g^*,g_*)$. \end{proof}
+and the relation between the unit and the counit $ad'_g$ of the adjunction $(g^*,g_*)$. \end{proof}

 \begin{num} It is usually convenient to introduce the following notions.
 We define a \emph{morphism of closed pairs} $\Delta:(Y,T) \rightarrow (X,Z)$ as being a commutative diagram

 such that the induced map $T \xrightarrow \nu Y \times_X Z$ is a nil-immersion.\footnote{In other words, the diagram $\Delta$ is topologically cartesian.} We say that the morphism $\Delta$ is \emph{cartesian} when the above square is cartesian in the category of schemes -- \emph{i.e.} $\nu$ is an isomorphism.
 We also use the notation $(f,g)$ for $\Delta$ when we want to refer to the morphisms in the above square. \\ The composition of morphisms of closed pairs is given in categorical terms by the vertical composition of squares.